Blog

 4. Enhances Posture

-Strengthening the upper back and shoulders helps improve posture.
+Building strength in the upper back and shoulders can lead to better posture.
 Upright rows promote better alignment of the upper body and reduce the risk of slouching.

 5. Increases Core Stability